 So it would be natural to assume that the challenge in Saudi Arabia is heavy regulation.
 But the opposite is actually true: In Saudi - as with all Gulf Cooperation Council countries - the law doesn’t actually regulate late payment.
 And when Saudi citizens have $48.5bn of outstanding consumer credit, this is a difficult situation: A lot of debt, but difficult to collect.

 Effective collections, to a large extent, rely on effective regulation.
-And technology - like specialised collections software - is better suited to a clear legal framework, and can quickly expand and contract as local laws and regulation change.
+And technology - like specialized collections software - is better suited to a clear legal framework, and can quickly expand and contract as local laws and regulations change.

 GDPR integrates all EU member states (and post-Brexit Britain) into a single set of binding rules.
 It affects how banks can contact debtors, and with Europe’s combined household debt sitting north of £6 trillion, there’s a lot of money at stake.